April 2, 2025

 4. Roof damage & structural damage.

 Poorly ventilated roof spaces are particularly at risk.
-Excessive heat and moisture can damage timber frames, reduce the lifespan of roofing materials, and even lead to warping or rot.
+Excessive heat and moisture can damage timber frames, reduce the lifespan of roofing materials, and lead to warping or rot.
 In some cases, condensation can drip into insulation materials, reducing their effectiveness over time.

 5. Increased fire hazard.